dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

     Project details:

-    - **Subscription**: Select the subscription you are using for this hands-on lab.
+    - **Subscription**: Select the subscription you are using.
-    - **Resource group**: Select the hands-on-lab-SUFFIX resource group from the dropdown list.
+    - **Resource group**: Select the rg-text-analytics-SUFFIX resource group from the dropdown list.

     Instance Details:

-    - **Region**: Select the region you used for the hands-on-lab-SUFFIX resource group.
+    - **Region**: Select the region you used for the rg-text-analytics-SUFFIX resource group.
     - **Name:** Provide a unique name for this instance, such as ta-SUFFIX.
     - **Pricing tier**: Free F0 (5K Transactions per 30 days).
     - **Legal terms**: Checked